asabogal/asabogal.github.io/_posts/2019-02-17-javascript_execution_context.markdown

 c
 a

 I think this is a very important concept to grasp in JavaScript.
 It helped me understand the basics of how JavaScript code runs and works.
-Its helped me understand Scope, variable assignment and declaration on ES6, and other important concepts.
+It helped me understand Scope, variable assignment and declaration on ES6, and other important concepts.
 Hopefully is given you a similar understanding that you can use to become a better JavaScript developer.